About Coconino County

 A Joint Search for a Missing Hiker in Yavapai County

-That hiker was Mahdi Harrizi, visiting the area with his family from New York.
-Mahdi's mother called for help at about 4pm on Tuesday, after her son called her on his cell phone, saying he was stranded on a ledge near Castle Rock.
 According to reports, Mahdi had taken a trail from behind the resort where they were staying.
-At the time his mother made the call to authorities, she had been able to see him up at the top of the mountain.
+At the time his mother made the call for help, she had been able to see him up at the top of the mountain.

-Searchers from Yavapai County arrived on scene soon after, just as the sun was setting, but Sheriff's Deputies were unable to get a GPS coordinate on Mahdi's cell phone because of the remote location.
-Ground searchers and a Department of Public Safety helicopter crew looked for Mahdi through the night and then called Coconino County SAR for assistance.
+Searchers from Yavapai County arrived on scene soon after, just as the sun was setting, but Sheriff's deputies were unable to get a GPS coordinate on Mahdi's cell phone because of the remote location.
+Ground searchers and a Department of Public Safety helicopter crew looked for Mahdi throughout the night and then called Coconino County SAR for assistance.

-Here are a couple of photos submitted by one of my teammates who was at the top of the mountain....
+Here's a photo from one of my teammates who was at the top of the mountain....

 From One Mission to Another